nyinyi2yb/moviedb_app/README.md

 # movies db

-Find movies you want to watch!
+Find movies you want to watch and save in watchlist.

 ## Getting Started